-"HHWEEK.ORG
+" HHWEEK.ORG

 to schedule each one.
-Your ideal week should have a mix of events and there are lots of ways to incorporate different types of events even when we are digital.
+Your ideal week should have a mix of events and there are lots of ways to incorporate different types of events.

 We encourage groups to include at least one of each of the following event types: